Feyerabend/ABC80/README.md

 was sometimes done with oscilloscope (if they could afford it) or other analog equipment, rather than some debugging software.
-If something was wrong, you could see that is was wrong by looking at the flickering screen, but you could not tell what went wrong for the most of the time.
+If something was wrong, you could see that is was wrong by looking at the flickering screen, but you could not tell what went wrong for most of the time.
 Of course programming was done in assembly/machine code.
 There was too little space and too many oddities to the hardware to even consider compiling code.